sktime/skbase/docs/source/about/governance.rst

 - participating in the project's decision making process
 - nominating new core developers and Community Council members

-Community members can become core developers if they are nominated by an existing core developer and they receive affirmative votes from two-thirds of existing core developers over the course of a business day voting period.
+Any core developer nominee must receive affirmative votes from two-thirds of existing core developers over the course of a 5 business day voting period.

 Core developers who continue to participate in their role's duties, can serve as long as they would like.
 Core developers will move to inactive status if